Metro area air quality · 2025

 Moderate

-The Columbus, GA-AL metro area's air quality is rated Moderate based on 52.5% good air days.
-No unhealthy air days were recorded in 2024.
+The Columbus, GA-AL metro area's air quality is rated Moderate based on 53.4% good air days.
+There were 2 unhealthy days in 2025 when outdoor activity should be limited.

 How does the Columbus, GA-AL metro compare?